These are ten emotional signs that you need to retire. If you’re experiencing any of these signs, it’s time to start thinking about retirement.

 5. Legacy Phase.

-Retirement is a time for personal growth, which means it will be a fantastic journey in itself!
+Retirement is a time for personal growth, meaning it will be a fantastic journey!

 During this phase, retirees focus on their legacy rather than providing financial support through their job.